 Possible Injuries Following an Arlington Motor Vehicle Accident

-When a driver makes the decision to text and drive, they may also exceed the speed limit, fail to yield to the right of way, and disobey posted traffic signals.
-As a result of another driver’s negligence, you or a loved one may be struggling with serious injuries.
+When a driver makes the decision to text and drive, they may inadvertently exceed the speed limit, fail to yield to the right of way, or disobey posted traffic signals.
+As a result of another driver’s negligence, you or a loved one may be struggling with severe injuries.

-These injuries could result in medical expenses and other financial hardships that may entitle you to compensation.
+These injuries could result in excessive medical expenses and other financial hardships that entitle you to compensation.

 - Bone fractures